Canop/bacon/README.md

 **bacon** is a background rust code checker.

-It's designed for minimal interaction so that you can jut let it running, side to your editor, and be notified of warnings and errors in your Rust code.
+It's designed for minimal interaction so that you can just let it running, side to your editor, and be notified of warnings and errors in your Rust code.

 ![screenshot](doc/screenshot.png)